RepoData/RepoData/README.md

 ### Usage

-To run any of the utilities, you will need to [install Poetry](https://python-poetry.org/docs/#installation) and then use `poetry run` to run the programs.
+To run any of the utilities, you will need to [install Poetry](https://python-poetry.org/docs/#installation) and then install dependencies using `poetry install`.
+After that, you can use `poetry run` to run the programs.

 ### Convert to JSON and GeoJSON